zesk/build/docs/tools/decoration.md

 #### Arguments

-- `--size size` - Number of liens to output
+- `--size size` - Optional.
+Integer.
+Number of liens to output.
+Defaults to 1.
 - `text ...` - Text to put in the box

 #### Examples